Itamaram/Misc/CV/README.md

-My underwhelming CV
-====

 This is my résumé.
-You should look at it, tell me how to make it better if you think it's bad, or give me money if you think it's good.
+There are many like it, but this one is mine.